abstools/easyinterface/INSTALL.md

 ### OS X

 OS X typically comes with Apache installed, and all you need is to configure it to recognize the `easyinterface` directory.
-This can be done by editing `/etc/apache2/httpd.conf` add the following lines:
+To do so, edit `/etc/apache2/httpd.conf` add the following lines:

 	  Alias /ei "/path-to/easyinterface"